-This past weekend I had an amazing time at WayHome, my first three-day music festival with overnight camping.
+I had my first camping music festival experience a few years back while attending WayHome in Oro-Medonte, Ontario.
 While I was a little nervous a few nights before the drive to Burl’s Creek Event Grounds to set up camp, I quickly learned they were for nothing as I embraced the weekend’s dirt, sweat and happy tears.
-If you’re heading to a camping music festival, here’s what you should know to ensure you have a fantastic time.
-I learned a few of these the hard way, but I would do it all over again in a heartbeat!
+However, I learned a few of these the hard way so you don’t have to!

 You Probably Won’t See All The Performances You Want

 While you can hope for the best of running from stage to stage to see all the acts you’re dying to hear, chances are you won’t make it to all of them.
 Whether it be due to a scheduling conflict or just generally losing track of time, don’t get down on yourself about it.
 Make note of all of your must-see artists, and then your would-be-nice artists.
 Chances are you’ll be skipping a few of the latter, either to get out of the heat or to rest your feet before the next boogie session.

 Want to Be in the Front Row?
 Show Up at Least 30 Minutes Early

 Depending on set times and how popular the artist you want to see is, plan your time accordingly if you want to be as up close and personal as possible.
 It may even require you to come to another artist’s set so you can make your way to the front as they finish up.
 Trust me though, it’ll be worth it when you get waves & winks from your favourite performers!
 Plus you just might discover someone else you like while waiting!

 Be Prepared For Short Nights & Long Days